Geospatial SPA using JavaScript only - part 2

 var apiroutes = require('./routes').api;

-And here is the actual route configuration using Express4:
+And the route configuration using Express4:

 router.route('/').get(routes.index);